raspberrypilearning/surprise-animation/en/step_1.md

 ### Get inspiration

 You are going to make design decisions and come up with a story for your surprise animation.
 You will need to **set up** the scene with character and curious object, show the character's curiosity about the object, create a surprise, and add a reaction.
-[Scratch 1: Googly eye character - Examples](https://scratch.mit.edu/studios/29029028/){:target="_blank"} Scratch studio.
+[Scratch 1: Surprise story - Examples](https://scratch.mit.edu/studios/29075822/){:target="_blank"} Scratch studio.

 ![Gobo watching project for inspiration](images/gobo-watching.png)
 ![Dont eat donut project for inspiration](images/dont-eat-donut.png)